xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ### 3.3 Text Editor

-The humble text editor is the third and possibly most important site of computing in the digital humanities: in addition to supporting programming, the right text editor can make useful interventions in the writing process in general.
-For this reason, we ask our students to reevaluate their relationship with consumer-grade tools like Microsoft Word and Google Docs.
-To write code we need a *plain text* editor that does not add any hidden formatting characters to our program instructions.
+The humble text editor is the third and possibly most important site of computing in the digital humanities.
+In addition to supporting programming, the text editor mediates our research and publication practices.
+For this reason, we ask our students to reevaluate their relationship with tools like Microsoft Word and Google Docs.
+These often fail to meet our community's criteria for usability and they do not align well with our values.
+At the very least, to write code we need a *plain text* editor that does not add any hidden formatting characters to our program instructions.
 We also need an editor that we can modify and extend without being hampered by proprietary licenses or restrictions.
-Many text editors meet our criteria.
+Many text editors meet these criteria.
 Among them are *Atom*, *Emacs*, *Leafpad*, *Notepad++*, and *Vim*.

-Where conversing directly with *Shell* or *Python* interpreters allows for an "interactive," back-and-forth style of programming, the text editor gives a measure of permanence to the conversation.
+Where conversing directly with at the command prompts or with the *Python* interpreters allow for an "interactive," back-and-forth dialog style of programming, the text editor gives a measure of permanence to the conversation.
 When working with data sets we often begin with exploratory data analysis at the command line, aimed at familiarizing ourselves with the data and at forming intuitions about its explanatory potential.
-Once those intuitions are formed, we can move to writing and debugging code in the text editor that will test those intuitions against the dataset as a whole.
-The Python interpreter remains open in the background to test individual lines of code before they make it into our program, but the text editor makes these projects portable, durable, and scalable.
+Once those intuitions are formed, we can move to writing and debugging code in the text editor.
+The code helps describe our formal models.
+It lets us test our intuitions against the dataset as a whole.
+The Python interpreter and the shell remain open in the background.
+We will use them them to manage our files and to test snippets of code.
+But the text editor is where we can begin to think algorithmically.
+It is where our projects gain a more permanent shape.

 About halfway through the session, the students are ready to formulate a project of their own.
 Rather than using prepackaged exercises, we encourage our